Skip to main content

 Switch to a different space.
 Interactive mode only - prompts you to select from available options.
 Flags: None

 Manage agent connectors for integrating ByteRover with AI coding assistants.
-Supports three connector types:
+Supports four connector types:

 • MCP: Uses Model Context Protocol for direct tool integration (brv-query, brv-curate).
-Default for most agents.
+Default for most other agents.

-• Rules: Generates markdown rule files that agents read for instructions
+• Rules: Generates markdown rule files that agents read for instructions.
+Fallback option for all agents.

-• Hook: Uses agent-specific hook systems for tighter integration (Claude Code only)
+• Hook: Uses agent-specific hook systems for tighter integration (Claude Code only, legacy)

 Supported Agents